 Step 2.
 Installing Sublime Text 3.

-First thing to do is to go to Sublime Text’s download page and download the latest stable version of Sublime Text , At the moment of writing this article it is version 3:
+The first thing to do is to go to Sublime Text’s download page and download the latest stable version of Sublime Text, At the moment of writing this article it is version 3:

 Make a symbolic link to the installed Sublime 3: